ytDevelopment-ET/EthiopianCalendar/README.md

 # Feedback
-Tell us what features should be add for the future releases.
+Tell us what features should be added for the future releases.